What to Know About Commercial Property Taxes in Texas

 If you disagree with the appraised value of your property, you can file a protest with the Appraisal Review Board (ARB).
 The ARB is an independent panel that hears disputes between taxpayers and appraisal districts.
 You may need to get the help of a property tax attorney or protest firm to help you file your appeal successfully.
 Deadlines for protests are typically around May 15 or within 30 days of receiving the appraisal notice.

-The first step to compliance is to remain alert and cognizsant of your property’s tax status.
+The first step to compliance is to remain alert and cognizant of your property’s tax status.
 Stay up to date on the annual valuations, file any applicable protests in a timely manner, and plan your finances carefully to ensure that you have sufficient money set aside for tax payments.
 If you neglect any of these and find yourself falling behind on your tax obligations, you will face fines, penalties, and even a lien on your property.

 If you are struggling to keep up with taxes, you are not alone!
 It is something that nearly all business owners face at some point.
 That is why our team at American Finance & Investment Co., Inc. partners with commercial property owners across the state who need help paying their taxes.